Zoul-ventures/Ad-generator/README.md

-# AI Ad Generator Frontend
+# Contento

-React single-page application for crafting high converting advertising copy with AI.
+Contento is a React single-page application for crafting high converting advertising copy with AI.
 The interface helps marketers collect structured campaign inputs, generates on-brand copy locally, and prepares a clean prompt to send to their preferred language model.

 ## Features